teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 42 | Software  (services) | "software as a service" and software development services.
 45 | Software (services) | Social networking, online dating

-**Extra Fees:** The USPTO charges an extra application fee of about $300 per class.
-After your registration, they will charge you renewal fees per class.
-These renewal fees come at year 5, and then every 10 years after registration.

 - - -